 Let us take time to breathe for those who cannot.

-The greatest gift we can give our world at this time is the gift of our inner peace.
+The greatest gift we can give our world at this time is our inner peace.

 Change the channel — then channel peace.